Level3-REST/site/doc/patterns/list/filterable.md

 ---
 # Filterable List Pattern

 Extends [List](../list.md) pattern by adding filtration affordances.
 A filtered [List](#list-resource) has a [Filter Info](#filter-info-resource) resource that describes the filter configuration.
 Clients can change the filter configuration with the [Filtration](#filtration-resource) resource.
-The Entries in the list should share the filterable properties for the filltered List to make sense to the Client.
+The Entries in the list should share the filterable properties for the filtered List to make sense to the client.

 ![](filterable/relations.svg){: .center-image}